mozilla/fxa/features/FxA-56-email-deliverability/README.md

-Users regularly report email deliverability issues with Firefox Accounts, and we do not have sufficient visibility into the common causes of email bounces to detect or debug them.
+Users regularly report email deliverability issues with Firefox Accounts, and we do not have sufficient visibility into the common causes of email bounces and complaints to detect or debug them.

 ----